Michael Scheiwiller

 For security reasons, we don't want to work as root.
 Let's create a new user account ('deployer' in my case) with sudo privileges.

-# create new user (you'll be prmpted for new password - user infos like name, etc. can be left empty)
+# create new user (you'll be prompted for new password - user infos like name, etc. can be left empty)

 adduser deployer